 How to Make a Natural Shower Gel using Surfactants

-To make this beautiful uplifting spirulina & grapefruit shower gel, follow our easy step-by-step instructions.
+To make this uplifting spirulina & grapefruit shower gel, follow our easy step-by-step instructions.

 Step 1: Prepare your workspace